DFE-Digital/manage-free-schools-projects/Dfe.ManageFreeSchoolProjects/Dfe.ManageFreeSchoolProjects.CypressTests/README.md

 #### Authentication

-There are two mechanisms of authentication supported:

-1. Logging in using the Azure UI (Deprecated)
-2. Using the `authKey` setting (Current method)

-Both methods are included in the tests in case any problems arise.
 The authentication is invoked in every test using the `login` command:

 ```javascript
 beforeEach(() => {